Skip to Content

 Now that you have some background on the differences between gas and diesel engines, let’s look at the pros and cons of each with regard to RVing.

-2. Gas vs Diesel: Costs
+2. Costs of Gas vs Diesel RVs

 The first consideration for many people shopping for a new RV is the price.
+Simply put, does it fit your budget?

 On the whole, diesel-powered RVs are much more expensive than gas-powered RVs.
+So, first-time RV buyers often decide to go with a less expensive gas-powered RV rather than a diesel or luxury unit.

-First-time RV buyers often decide to go with a less expensive gas-powered RV rather than a diesel or luxury unit.
 But there are various degrees of quality within each type.
-Depending on what you are looking for, the best gas RVs on the market stack up against some lower quality diesel units.
+Depending on what you are looking for, the best gas RVs on the market stack up against some lower-quality diesel units.

 However, if well maintained, diesel engines have a longer life than gasoline ones and can still perform reliably after extensive mileage.
 This means diesel-powered RVs tend to retain their value longer and have higher resale values than gas-powered RVs.